aosabook/500lines/pedometer/chapter.md

 => #<Trial:0x007fa25b8be8b8>
 ~~~~~~~

 The create method calls the constructor, passing in nil for the file_name, and the tempfile and user and device parameters.
-The constructor then creates and sets Parser, User, and Device objects, and generates a filename.
+The constructor then creates and sets Processor, User, and Device objects, and generates a filename.
 Finally, the create method copies the tempfile to the filesystem, using the file_name from the Trial object, and saves it to 'public/uploads/'.
 The Trial object is returned.

 Now the we have our trial saved to the file system, we need a way to retireve it.
 We do that with the find class method.